gynamics/railgun.el/README.md

 # railgun.el

-Particle effect for cursor free moving in Emacs
+Particle effect for cursor free moving in Emacs, inspired by neovide.

+You will need a package `power-mode` which can be found on ELPA.